 On November 2, Virginians will go to the polls to elect a new governor, lieutenant governor, attorney general, and state delegates.
 These newly elected policymakers will decide the future of the state’s voting rights laws.
 Reclaim Our Vote wants to help protect the advances Virginia has made by encouraging voter turnout in key communities.

-Starting in August, Reclaim Our Vote intends to send postcards to almost one million Virginia voters of color in the following locations:
+We are working to send postcards to almost one million Virginia voters of color in the following locations:

 Prince William County